 Neen Sollars Community Hydro owns and runs a 12.5kW hydroelectric installation at Tetstill Mill, Neen Sollars on the River Rea.
 The project is funded by a co-operative share issue and owned by local people.
-The turbine will provide green electricity to the local electrical grid, corresponding to around 20% of the domestic power use in Neen Sollars.
+The turbine provides green electricity to the local electrical grid, potentially corresponding to around 10-20% of the domestic power use in Neen Sollars.

 - practical generation of green electricity